cepthomas/SbotHighlight/README.md

   Handy when selecting the highlight colors.
 - After editing `your.sublime-color-scheme`, refresh by close/reopen affected views.
 May be improved in the future.

 ![ex1](ex1.png)

-Some ST quirks:
-- The way ST works, you have to define which scope to use for each of the different highlights.
-- Coloring for markup.user_hls only supports fore and back colors, unfortunately not font_style.
-- Regions added by self.view.add_regions() cannot set the foreground color.
-The scope color is used for the region background color.
-Also they are not available via extract_scope().

 ## Commands and Menus